 So broadly speaking it may be classified under sour but there are different flavour hints that you get in a chaat masala.

-For me it’s very difficult to truly explain the meaning of chaat by typing few words.
+For me it’s very difficult to truly explain the meaning of chaat by typing some descriptive words.
 You really need to experience the taste to understand what I am trying to say.

 English – Chaat Masala, Chat Masala

 Indian – Chaat Masala

 German – Indien Chaat Masala

 Chaat Masala is a spice blend and is usually made with regular everyday spices like cumin seeds, coriander seeds, chilli powder combined with other pungent spices such as asafoetida, black salt, dry mango powder depending on the recipe.

 Because of the primary use of souring spices such as amchoor powder and black salt it broadly falls under the sour taste category.
 However, there are many different layers of taste to this versatile spice blend.

 Chaat Masala has a very strong and robust flavour which gives a different zing to any dish it is added to.

 Although a spice blend, Chaat Masala is, in culinary practice, a seasoning.
 It can be sprinkled on top or added directly to a dish without the need to cook, unlike most Indian spices.

 Indians don’t just use chaat masala for making chaat dishes.
 It’s a ‘pickup and sprinkle’ flavour enhancing seasoning for practically anything savoury or fruity.